lantunes/netomaton/demos/logistic_map/README.md

 the growth rate, <i>r</i>.
 Finally, the rule operating on the network is simply the difference equation given above.

 In the following demo, we simulate a Logistic Map with Netomaton.
-To illustrate how the population changes in response to different growth rates, we set up a network with a number of disconnected nodes, so that we can evolve the system with different growth rates in simultaneously.
+To illustrate how the population changes in response to different growth rates, we set up a network with a number of disconnected nodes so that we can evolve the system with different growth rates simultaneously.

 ```python
 import netomaton as ntm